Ceasar15/BestBuy/README.md

 # BestBuy Ecommerce Project

 BestBuy is an e-commerce Python/Django project for a small local business.
 It has features such as product listings, carts, coupons, place orders and paystack payment.
+It was built with Python, Django, PostgreSQL, HTML5, CSS3, Bootstrap4

 ## Installation